dmdqy/doranet/docs/source/tutorials/Quick-Start.md

 ---

-# Extra 5 — Install DORAnet Locally
+# Extra 5 — Install Environment

 It’s recommended to use a virtual environment (Conda is popular).